 the impact of Engels on Marx

 A major theme for me, and something that wasn’t as apparent as it should have been, was the critical impact Engels had on Marx.
 Engels provided much needed funding, without which Marx would not have been able to continue writing, but he also made two other critical interventions – he urged Marx to read the British economists – including Smith and Ricardo – from which Marx was able to fully round out his at that time more Hegelian approach – and he realised the importance of writing a short and accessible polemic, which became the Communist Manifesto – the most important secular book ever written.

-Also running through the movie is the reactionary backdrop against which Marx and friends were writing.
+Also running through The Young Karl Marx movie is the reactionary backdrop against which Marx and friends were writing.
 The Prussian state was of course particularly oppressive, and one of the first scenes of the movie has the young Marx thrown in jail along with the other writers of a subversive newspaper.
 Later he gets deported from Paris for writing an article criticising the Prussian king.

 And then we follow our swashbuckling heroes as they confront injustice – there’s a cool scene towards the end of the movie where Marx confronts a factory owner that relies on child labour, and is able to debunk all of the justifications he gives for this state of affairs, leaving the factory owner humiliated (and rather angry, it must be said) – get drunk together (Engel’s is a much more accomplished drinker than the lightweight Marx) – and have sex … no, not together, although at some points in the movie the boys do seem to be closer to each other than they do to their respective partners.

 Marx and Engels differing approaches to family and women